Anonymous Donors Give $100 A Day To Stillwater Cafe To 'Pay It Forward'

 MINNEAPOLIS (WCCO) – In a year where stress levels are high and pockets are pinched, a small Minnesota community is choosing to give generously.

-Tim and Megan Palm, who own the Daily Grind Café in downtown Stillwater, are able to give out coffee, no charge.
+Tim and Megan Palm, who own the Daily Grind Cafe in downtown Stillwater, are able to give out coffee, no charge.

 “Someone has put down $100 every morning to buy other people coffee for 244 days in a row,” said Tim Palm.